• Skip to primary navigation

 No matter if you are visiting Colombia as a first-time traveler or an avid backpacker I have tried and tested this one-week itinerary just for you.

-As always, I recommend that you keep your one week in Colombia flexible so you’re able to chop and change.
-Or, fit it to your specific needs, I have allowed for a variety of routes that you can take.
+As always, I recommend that you keep your week in Colombia as flexible as possible so you’re able to chop and change as you see fit.
+Or, tailor it to your specific needs, I have allowed for a variety of routes that you can take.

 If you’re flying internationally to Colombia, there are many options, but most travelers I speak to arrive in Colombia via Bogota or Medellín.